jpmeijers/dc-blue-esphome/README.md

 Two example yaml config files are provided here.

-- `dc_blue_local.yaml` can be used to locally compile the ESPhome firmaware iamge.
+- `dc_blue_local.yaml` can be used to locally compile the ESPhome firmware image.
-- `dc_blue.yaml` shows a working config file from the ESPhome Home Assistant adon.
+- `dc_blue.yaml` shows a working config file from the ESPhome Home Assistant addon.

 We will now describe the main additions you will need to add the DC Blue component to your device config.